 Complete applications received by the application due dates (see below) will be reviewed by the Admissions Committee to determine which applicants will be invited to our admissions event.
 Following the completion of the event, the top applicants will be offered entry into the program.
 Due to the competitiveness for entry into the program and the limited spaces available, applicants that meet the minimum requirements are not ensured admission into the program.

 - What will help me get into the PT program at WKU?

-- The following are the average incoming scores for the class of 2020:
+- The following are the average incoming scores for the class admitted in 2017:

 - Cumulative GPA 3.63

 - Verbal GRE 150

 Admissions to WKU DPT

 The following are requirements (unless otherwise noted) for admission into the WKU Doctor of Physical Therapy (DPT) Program:

 - Baccalaureate Degree: Prospective candidates are required to earn a baccalaureate degree from an accredited

 - You may apply prior to receiving your degree.